Reltroner/reltroner-studio/content/blog/roadmap-2045.md

 ## 🧩 2025–2027: The Silent Struggle Phase

 - Build multiple full-stack projects (CRUD, REST APIs, authentication, blog systems)
-- Master backend with Node.js, Express.js, MongoDB
+- Master backend with laravel 12, SSO Auth Integration, MySQL
 - Explore frontend with Next.js and Markdown rendering
 - Begin earning from freelance or open remote clients
 - Learn to fail gracefully and debug not only errors, but myself